 Wildcat Marching Band and Beast of the East Pep Band

-If you are going to be attending UNH this coming Fall and wish to be a member of the Wildcat Marching Band, then visit our forms page to fill out the participation form.
+If you are going to be attending UNH this coming Fall and wish to be a member of the Wildcat Marching Band, then visit our forms page to fill out the participation form starting in June.
 You can register for Marching Band and Pep Band when you choose your courses this Summer, or add them during open registration.
 Many people participate in both athletic bands.
 Beast of the East Band rehearsals will be held during the same rehearsal time as Marching Band, so it won't add much to your schedule.
+New pep band members are welcome second semester.
 Are you on Facebook?
-Join this group for more information and to talk to current members.
+Join this group for more information and to talk to current WMB members.

 Wind Symphony, Symphonic Band, and Concert Band

 An audition is required for membership in the Wind Symphony and Symphonic Band and used for seating purposes in the Concert Band.
 Auditions for these bands will be held during the first week of classes in September.
 Audition information is available below during the Summer.
 Second semester, new members are welcome to join the Concert Band starting on the first Tuesday of classes.